“Action leads to insight more often than insight leads to action.”

 From that action, is an opportunity to learn, to gain insight, and to pivot (we just can’t get away from that word can we??).

-Too often people think their idea, or the quality of their product or service, is going to lead to success.
-That hard work will push the business forward.
+Too often people think their idea, or the quality of their product or service is going to lead to success.
+That hard work alone will push the business forward.
 That they need to get it right before they even try.
-That they just need to research this one last thing before they are ready.
+That if they just researched this one last thing before they are ready…

 But hard work that’s internally focused doesn’t necessarily get you the results you expect.
 Customer focus does.
 Hearing the customer does.
 Centering around the customer and making decisions based on their experience is what drives results.

-We have met with people who have amazing ideas and developed incredible businesses, but have spent all their time building processes, products and services, and have all the details worked out.
-But they don’t have any customers.
+We have met people who have amazing ideas and developed incredible businesses but have spent all their time building processes, products and services, and have all the details worked out, but they don’t have any customers.

 There’s money and time spent to perfect.

-The frightening reality is that by the time many of these start-ups go to market, they are burnt out and dried up.
-They are also handicapped with ego because they consider themselves “ready” and that makes it really hard to accept feedback and to pivot.
+The frightening reality is that by the time many of these start-ups go to market they are burned out and dried up.
+They are also handicapped with ego because they consider themselves “ready” and that makes it really hard to accept feedback and to pivot when they need to.